jtbennett/create-ts-project/README.md

 - **No magic.** Everything is done with standard configuration files for typescript, node, eslint, jest, prettier, nodemon, etc. Customize them as you like, or create your own templates.

 - **Be practical.** There are a few compromises in this setup.
-For example, an extra build has to happen before running the node-server template in watch mode, because `ts-node` doesn't yet understand project references.
+For example, an extra build has to happen before running the node-server template in watch mode, to avoid a race between the compiler and nodemon.
 Those compromises will be removed if and when the tools make it possible.
 In the meantime, they're small and probably won't be noticeable.

 ## Tools included